Quantum Long-Range Networks

 6. Universal defect formation

-The QLR-Net approach is organized in such a way to provide both basic intuition and formal understanding, while making quantitative predictions for scaling phenomena that can be realised in experiments.
+The QLR-Net approach is organized in such a way to provide both basic intuition and formal understanding while making quantitative predictions for scaling phenomena that can be realized in experiments.

 Paths to New Physics